afcarl/coding/README.md

-The code for "Cooperative learning of encoding and decoding" project, information and coding theory course 2018
+The code for "Cooperative learning of encoding and decoding" project, information and coding theory course 2018.
+Dependencies: python, numpy, matplotlib, pytorch, pyldpc.

 overfitting.ipynb : comparing fixed and random train data